n3tsurge/aura-response/docs/index.md

 - **Standardized Mapping**: A structured approach to map security detections and responses across different platforms and frameworks.
 - **Documentation and Examples**: Detailed documentation and examples to guide users in implementing the framework effectively.

+# Component ID Taxonomy

+Every component in the AURA Response framework is assigned a unique identifier based on its type and function.
+This taxonomy ensures consistency and clarity in referencing components across the documentation and implementation.
+As well as a friendly name and identifier for each component, a UUID is also assigned to each component to ensure uniqueness across the entire framework.
+This allows for easy tracking and management of components within the AURA Response ecosystem.

+## Examples

+- `rb-00001`: Response Playbook for Phishing Incident
+- `rc-00001`: Response Capability for Threat Detection or Log Analysis
+- `rt-00001`: Response Tool for Endpoint Detection and Response (EDR)
+- `rf-00001`: Response Framework for Incident Management
+- `rp-00001`: Response Phase for Containment and Eradication

 # Components

 - **[Response Playbooks](playbooks.md)**: Structured guides for managing security incidents, ensuring a consistent and effective approach to remediation.